neelsg/lithium/docs/spec.md

 The following keywords are reserved in Lithium:

-    co const defer else enum false func for get if import in interface is mut pub return set true type
+    as co const defer else embed enum extends false func for get if import in interface is mut pub return self set true type

 ## Import